simpleiot/simpleiot/docs/api.md

     - can be used to request an entire node data structure.
 If id = "root", then the root node is fetched.
-    - body can optionally include the ID of the parent node to populate node with tombstone info, and other data from the edge data structure.
+    - body can optionally include the ID of the parent node to populate node with points from the edge data structure.
   - `node.<id>.children`
     - can be used to request the immediate children of a node
   - `node.<id>.points`